Paul the Apostle and Jewish Christianity: Jewish background

 While he was still fairly young, he was sent to Jerusalem to receive rabbinical education at the school of Gamaliel, one of the most noted rabbis in history.
 Some of his family may have resided in Jerusalem, since later the son of one of his sisters saved his life there.
 Nothing more is known of his biography until he takes an active part in the martyrdom of Stephen, a Hellenised diaspora Jew.

-Although we know from his biography and from Acts that Paul could speak Hebrew, modern scholarship suggests that Koine Greek was his first language.Dale Martin (2009), Introduction to New Testament History and Literature, lecture 14: "Paul as Missionary".
-Yale University.
+Although we know from his biography and from Acts that Paul could speak Hebrew, modern scholarship suggests that Koine Greek was his first language.
 In his letters, Paul drew heavily on his knowledge of Stoic philosophy, using Stoic terms and metaphors to assist his new Gentile converts in their understanding of the Gospel and to explain his Christology.

+Greek background

-Greek backgroundHellenistic Judaism was a movement which existed in the Jewish diaspora and the Holy Land that sought to establish a Hebraic-Jewish religious tradition within the culture and language of Hellenism.
+Hellenistic Judaism was a movement which existed in the Jewish diaspora and the Holy Land that sought to establish a Hebraic-Jewish religious tradition within the culture and language of Hellenism.
 The major literary product of the contact of Judaism and Hellenistic culture is the Septuagint (begun in the 3rd century BC).
 Major authors are Philo of Alexandria (died c.
 50 AD), Josephus (died c.100 AD), and some would claim also Paul.
 The decline of Hellenistic Judaism in the 2nd century AD is obscure.
 It may be that it was marginalized by, absorbed into, or became Early Christianity.

 Recently, Talmudic scholar Daniel Boyarin has argued that Paul's theology of the spirit is more deeply rooted in Hellenistic Judaism than generally believed.
 In A Radical Jew, Boyarin argues that Paul the Apostle combined the life of Jesus with Greek philosophy to reinterpret the Hebrew Bible in terms of the Platonic opposition between the ideal (which is real) and the material (which is false).